jenseickmeyer/cloudformation-templates/web/README.md

                                              ParameterKey=DefaultCertificateArn,ParameterValue=arn:aws:acm:us-east-1:123456789012:certificate/b4c305ad-c024-463c-a834-72822374a9b6
 ```

 The `DefaultCertificateArn` is necessary to configure the default HTTPS listener.
 It should be possible to reference any valid ACM certificate.
-The certificate used for the actual web site is configuresd with the appropriate web stack.
+The certificate used for the actual web site is configured with the appropriate web stack.

 ## Web Servers

-The template [web-target-group.yaml](web-target-group.yaml) creates an [Auto Scaling Group](https://aws.amazon.com/ec2/autoscaling/) of web servers which are placed in a target group and are associated with a load balancer created by the template [web-load-balancer.yaml](web-load-balancer.yaml).
+The template [web-target-group.yaml](web-target-group.yaml) creates an [Auto Scaling Group](https://aws.amazon.com/ec2/autoscaling/) of EC2 instances which are placed in a target group and are associated with a load balancer created by the template [web-load-balancer.yaml](web-load-balancer.yaml).

-Since all web traffic must be encrypted it is necessary to create a ACM certificate for the domain served by the web servers.
-The ARN of this certificate is a mandatory input for creating a stack based on this template.

 ```
 aws cloudformation create-stack --stack-name web-target-group \
                                 --template-body file://web-target-group.yaml \
                                 --parameters ParameterKey=NetworkStackName,ParameterValue=my-vpc \
+                                             ParameterKey=LoadBalancerStackName,ParameterValue=web-load-balancer \
-                                             ParameterKey=LoadBalancerStackName,ParameterValue=my-load-balancer \
+                                             ParameterKey=KeyName,ParameterValue=key-name \
                                              ParameterKey=Hostname,ParameterValue=www.example.com \
-                                             ParameterKey=CertificateArn,ParameterValue=arn:aws:acm:us-east-1:123456789012:certificate/b4c305ad-c024-463c-a834-72822374a9b6
+                                             ParameterKey=HostedZone,ParameterValue=ZPML2M1DQBDHD
 ```